mz256/ashrae/notebooks/README.md

+## Kaggle notebooks

-These are some of the Kaggle notebooks.
-For a complete list, please see at kaggle.com/michelezoccali
+These are some of the notebooks used on Kaggle.
+For a complete list, please see [https://www.kaggle.com/michelezoccali](kaggle.com/michelezoccali).

+### Structure

+This